FSOCO: The Formula Student Objects in Context Dataset: Tasks

 Average precision values for several intersection of union thresholds are reported for two different test sets: 1) a non-public FSOCO test set and 2) the FSOCO legacy version of a single contributor, whose quality has been manually verified.
 Note that there is no overlap between any training and testing sets.
 Furthermore, the FSOCO legacy test set contains very few images from the testing sites covered in the FSOCO dataset.
 A complete overview of all utilized datasets is given in \reftab{tab:dataset_stats}.
 As the legacy version does not have standardized object classes, we focus on the regression task.
 However, tests have shown that the classification error on the four classes is below 5\% and, thus, not the decisive factor.

 As reported in \reffig{fig:average_precision}, training with data only from our new approach of FSOCO outperforms the unpolished legacy version on both test sets.
 Moreover, with increasing the required intersection of union for a prediction to count towards the average precision, the difference in performance between both approaches increases until the task cannot be sensibly learned by the employed model.
-The improved performance for more precise bounding boxes is expected, as the quality requirements are higher for FSOCO, see~\refsec{sec:data_collection}.
+The improved performance for more precise bounding boxes is expected as the quality requirements are higher for FSOCO, see~\refsec{sec:data_collection}.
 Note that the FSOCO dataset comprises just a fraction of the number of images with respect to its predecessor.
-In particular, FSOCO contains only 7.5\% and 16.4\% of the number of images and cone annotations, respectively.
+In particular, at the time of submission FSOCO contains only 7.5\% and 16.4\% of the number of images and cone annotations compared to FSOCO legacy.